jonathanlermitage/intellij-extra-icons-plugin/README.md

 * build plugin: `./gradlew buildPlugin`.
 See generated ZIP in: `build/distributions/`.
 * try plugin in a standalone IDE: `./gradlew runIde`.
-* check for dependencies updates: `./gradlew dependencyUpdates -Drevision=release -DoutputFormatter=plain -DoutputDir=./build/`.
+* check for dependencies updates: `./gradlew dependencyUpdates`.

 ### Branches